 Tracking

 Like kerning, tracking also describes the spacing between letters.
-However, tracking denotes the overall spacing between letters of in an entire line or block of text, rather than just two particular letters:
+However, tracking denotes the overall spacing between letters in an entire line or block of text rather than just two particular letters.

-Tracking is another typographical detail to get right for legibility.
-We can tell if a line of text is spaced too widely or looks a bit too squashed.
+Tracking is another typographical detail that needs to be done right for legibility.
+You can easily tell if a line of text is spaced too widely or looks a bit too squashed.

 Leading

 Leading (pronounced like the element “lead”) is the vertical spacing between lines of text.
-We often use terms like “single-spaced” or “double-spaced” to specify leading, but leading can also be expressed in units of pixels or points.
+Terms like “single-spaced” or “double-spaced” are used to specify leading, but leading can also be expressed in units of pixels or points.

 Again, the right amount of leading helps readers navigate text — too much or too little is awkward to read.